kramfs/rsc-utilities/backup_rightscripts/README.md

 # Backup Rightscript
-Download all Rightscripts in a Rightscale account
+Download and make a backup of all Rightscripts in a Rightscale account

 Requirements
 -------------